 Other Examples of Chi-Square Applications

-As noted at the beginning of this article, this interactive chi-square calculator can be used for numerous other applications.
-The calculator can accept a data matrix greater than the two-by-two example described above, and so can address more complex issues.
+As noted at the beginning of this article, chi-square tests can be used for numerous other applications.
+A calculator can accept a data matrix greater than the two-by-two example described above, and so can address more complex issues.
 Here are just a few examples of practical questions that can be answered using a chi-square test:

 - Is there statistically-valid evidence that hiring practices are dependent on firm size?